alexdmoss/alexos.dev/medium/02-What-I-Learnt-At-KubeCon-2019.md

 Firstly, there was the introduction of [SMI](https://smi-spec.io/) (Service Mesh Interface).
 The [announcement was brief](https://www.youtube.com/watch?v=gDLD8gyd7J8), but welcome - having these things start to coalesce around a standard can only be a good thing.

-I also listened to [1&1 talk](https://www.youtube.com/watch?v=vQ2IktsMlgQ) about some of the challenges they'd experienced with Istio which mimicked my own (I've had some real fun and games trying to get the GKE Addon to play nicely with [PodSecurityPolicy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) - I think I'll [wait for the Operator](https://discuss.istio.io/t/istio-operator-plans-for-1-2/2227)!).
+I also listened to [1&1 talk](https://www.youtube.com/watch?v=vQ2IktsMlgQ) about some of the challenges they'd experienced with Istio which mimicked my own (I've had some real fun and games trying to get the GKE Addon to play nicely with [PodSecurityPolicy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) - I think we'll [wait for the Operator](https://discuss.istio.io/t/istio-operator-plans-for-1-2/2227)!).

 Finally, I took in [a talk](https://www.youtube.com/watch?v=E-zuggDfv0A) on an alternative mesh technology, [Linkerd](https://linkerd.io), which I liked the sound of and am tempted to try as an alternative.
 That said, my suspicion is that in the end, we'll still end up on Istio, in a large part due to its richer features plus the fact that our concerns will most likely be addressed by the time we get round to implementing it.